adrenalin-42/oop-lab-0/lab-1/README.md

 - Player position color highlight
 - Colorful output for the right cells
 - Restart feature
+- Do/undo feature

 ## TO DO

 - Implement file saving and loading from file
-- Do/undo feature
 - Algorithm that will solve the game
 - Settings option in the Menu
 - Better input

 ## Known bugs

-- The input can get stuck sometimes, due to `getchar()`, will try fixing it
+- The input can get stuck sometimes, due to `getchar()`.

+> Fixed it by implementing inputCatch(), a small function that catches the new lines in a while.

 ## Building